Skip to main content

 1. Create an OpenDocs account at opendocs.cc/signup.

-2. Complete onboarding by choosing a username and workspace.
+2. Complete onboarding by choosing a username, workspace name, and workspace ID.

 3. Create an API key in Dashboard -> API Keys.